 B. Do you have any idea how difficult it is to find owners willing to play their sick and twisted games?

 They’ll put on a big show telling an owner he’s lucky to be with a company that’s willing to help and in the future will remind him of this magnanimous act.
 It’s all just smoke and mirrors because what they’ve actually done is kept an office alive while ensuring its owner’s never-ending enslavement to the company.

 Owing money to these people will be your very own sword of Damocles.
 It’s a loan, not a gift, and if you allow them, Devil Corp will always get their pound of flesh.

 Although the aim is to take as much as possible from your reps, constantly ripping people off will dishearten them and ensure they quit well before you can suck them dry.
 What an owner will do is occasionally steal a little less to give the rep just enough hope to keep coming back.

-They like to start early with those who can sell and give them a decent check in the first few weeks so they’ll believe there’s a genuine opportunity with this train wreck of a company.
+Devil Corp starts early with those who can sell and gives them a decent check in the first few weeks so they’ll believe there’s a genuine opportunity with this train wreck of a company.
 After that, usually about once a month, they’ll be given a little more of their money in the hope they’ll be reinvigorated and make more sales to be stolen from.